pankil25/Language-transliteration-using-Seq2Seq-models/README.md

-## Replace '/kaggle/input/aksharantar-sampled/aksharantar_sampled'  with the actual path to dataset.
+## Replace '/kaggle/input/aksharantar-sampled/aksharantar_sampled'  with the actual path to dataset in Folder_path argument.If you want to use different language then you can replace 'guj' with your language name in Folder_name argument